Carolina Outdoors Guide – Parks & Forests – Camping – Hiking – Adventures

 (252) 473-1131

 Available for automobile touring, boating, fishing, hunting.
 Features two half-mile wheelchair-accessible nature trails: the Sandy Ridge Wildlife Trail, which is adjacent to 15 miles of paddle trails on Milltail Creek; and the Creef Cut Wildlife Trail, which also has a wheelchair-accessible fishing dock at its trailhead.
+The refuge has four paddling trails starting at the end of Buffalo City Road, where there’s a canoe/kayak launch and parking.
 Refuge Wildlife Drive offers opportunities to view a wide variety of birds, as well as black bears and red wolves.
 Main entrance is on U.S. 64, 12 miles east of Columbia across Alligator River in Dare County.
 Click on the photo for more information.

 Cedar Island NWR

 Available for boating, saltwater fishing, waterfowl hunting.
-The refuge is mainly a coastal marsh of 11,000 acres; there are two boat ramps.
+The refuge is mainly a coastal marsh of 11,000; there are no formally designated trails, but visitors may hike along the refuge firebreaks and access roads.
+There are two boat ramps.
 Concentrations of diving ducks (lesser scaups, redheads, canvasbacks, buffleheads), sea ducks, American black ducks, black rails, wading birds and shorebirds.
 Refuge is approximately 40 miles northeast of Beaufort via U.S. 70 and N.C.
 12 at the confluence of Pamlico and Core sounds in Carteret County.

 Currituck NWR